-Two popular September tugboat celebrations have fallen victim to Covid-19.
+Two popular September tugboat celebrations have fallen victim to the coronavirus pandemic.
 Both the Great North River Tugboat Race and Competition traditionally held Labor Day weekend in the Hudson River off Manhattan, and the Waterford Tugboat Roundup held the following weekend at the entrance of the Erie Canal in Waterford, N.Y., have been cancelled.

 The tugboat race, which is organized by the nonprofit Working Harbor Committee, typically draws a dozen or more working tugs to compete in the mile-long race, nose-to-nose pushing contests and line-toss competitions.
 Hundreds of spectators watch from shore and from a specially chartered Circle Line sightseeing boat that follows the race.